 In thermodynamics, a phase transition occurs when there is a singularity in the free energy.
-In the Ising model, calculations of the average energy of various spin configurations will help to obtain free energy.
-Then a standard recipe can be followed to find all other quantities of interest.
+In the Ising model, calculations of the average energy of various spin configurations help to obtain free energy.
+Then, a standard recipe can be followed to find all other quantities of interest.
 Another important macroscopic quantity that describes the system is the average magnetization (order parameter).
-Phase transitions often involve the development of some type of order with an associated symmetry breaking.
-The broken symmetry is described by an order parameter which usually increases continuously as the system moves deeper into the ordered phase, and measures the degree of order as the phase transition proceeds.
+Phase transitions often involve the development of some type of order with associated symmetry breaking.
+The broken symmetry is described by an order parameter that usually increases continuously as the system moves deeper into the ordered phase and measures the degree of order as the phase transition proceeds.

-The detail CNN architecture used in this analysis is shown in Fig.~\ref{Fig:CNNStructure}.
+A detail schematic of the CNN architecture used in this analysis is shown in Fig.~\ref{Fig:CNNStructure}.
 The network is composed of a 4D input layer of $L\times L\times L\times 1$, two 3D convolutional layers, a pooling layer, a fully connected hidden layer, and an output layer.
-In addition, the pooling layer and fully connected hidden layer follow by a dropout layer with rate 0.001 and 0.1 respectively.
-In the first convolutional layer, there are 4 filters with size $2\times 2\times 2$ and stride $s = 1$ to apply on the input configurations and create activations.
-These activations are further convoluted in the second convolutional layer that has the same number, size, and stride of filters as in the first convolutional layer.
+In addition, the pooling and fully connected hidden layers are followed by a dropout layer with a rate of 0.001 and 0.1, respectively.
+In the first convolutional layer, there are four filters with a size of $2\times 2\times 2$ and stride $s = 1$, which are applied on the input configurations and create activations.
+These activations are further convoluted in the second convolutional layer, which has the same number, size, and stride of filters as the first convolutional layer.
 The second convolutional layer is then forwarded by a pooling layer of size $2\times 2\times 2$ and stride $s=1$.
-The fully connected layer has 16 neurons and the output layer is another fully connected layer with softmax activation and two neurons to indicate the result of classification.
-In this work, all the layers are activated by LeaklyReLU functions except for the output layer.
-The mean-square error function is used as loss function, and the Adam optimizer is exploited to update the weights and biases.
+The fully connected layer has 16 neurons, and the output layer is another fully connected layer with softmax activation and two neurons to indicate the result of classification.
+In this study, all the layers are activated by LeaklyReLU functions, except for the output layer.
+The mean-square error function is used as a loss function, and the Adam optimizer is utilized to update the weights and biases.